My goal was to have at least one name

 moved to the United States when she was just one

-listing of her TV appearances is like a listing
+A listing of her television appearances is like a listing

 of the classics, Bonanza, The